addff/2503-ITT440/10% Individual Assignment/M3CS2554B/SHAZRYNA BINTI ZAILUDIN/README.md

 # Save the image with drawings
 img.save("drawn_output.jpg")

-# Open the two images
+# 13.Open the two images
 img1 = Image.open("input1.jpg")
 img2 = Image.open("input2.jpg")
 # Resize both images to the same size (optional, if images are not the same size)